 2. Take the air fryer apart

-Most air fryers come with a removable basket and a tray that either slots inside or is attached to the handle.
+Most air fryers come with a removable basket and a tray that either slots inside or is attached to your air fryer by its handle.
 Either way, this should lift away from the basket itself.
-Both need to be cleaned.
+Both need to be cleaned for sparkling results.

 3. Get scrubbing

 You know how this bit works: Submerge your basket and/or tray into warm water and start scrubbing away with a soft-bristled brush/sponge and some dish soap to bust the grease.
 For food that's practically glued on, you can create a thick baking soda paste (mixing the bicarb with a little water).
 Smooth this over (it's messy!) the tougher stains and leave it to do its thing before attempting to go in with warm water and soap again.

 4. Wipe with a dry cloth

-Take a soft (ideally microfiber) cloth (opens in new tab) to remove any remaining grease as well as the leftover water.
+Take a soft (ideally microfiber) cloth to remove any remaining grease as well as the leftover water.
 Then just leave the air fryer to air dry either on your counter or drying rack.

-Don't put it back inside the machine itself until the air fryer is fully dry, as this could result in steam next time you cook, which is not helpful when aiming for that air-fried crisp.
+Don't put it back inside the machine itself until the air fryer is fully dry, as this could result in steam the next time you cook, which is not helpful when aiming for that air-fried crisp result.

 5. Wipe down the exterior

-It’s worth giving the outside a wipe down with a slightly damp cloth too, as this can get greasy from daily use.
+It’s worth giving the outside of your air fryer a wipe down with a slightly damp cloth (or sponge) too, as this can get greasy from daily use.
 Think about how many times you've touched the handle to impatiently sneak a peek of your food, or smudged the glass display window with fingerprints.

 6. Clean the heating element

-Flip the air fryer upside-down to access the heating element (you should have the basket removed in order to do this, FYI.
+Carefully flip the air fryer upside-down to access the heating element — you should have the basket removed in order to do this, FYI.
 And you obvs want it unplugged.
-Try not to use anything that could leave fumes when cleaning this element especially, as it could prove dangerous when you have your next air-fried meal.
+Try not to use anything that could leave fumes when cleaning this element, as it could prove dangerous when you have your next air-fried meal.

-Use a microfiber cloth to remove any grease that’s on the heating element.
-If it’s proving difficult to remove you can use a very gentle scrubbing brush (opens in new tab) (or even better, an old toothbrush) to really get stuck in.
+Use a microfiber cloth or paper towel to remove any grease that’s on the heating element.
+If it’s difficult to remove, you can use a very gentle scrubbing brush (or even better, an old toothbrush) to really get stuck in.

 How often should I clean my air fryer?

 You need to clean your air fryer after every use.
-While air frying is the ultimate low-fat way of cooking delicious crispy recipe ideas, it can leave a lot of residual grease when cooking something that’s naturally fatty, like streaky bacon or lamb chops.
+While air frying is the ultimate low-fat way of cooking air fryer recipe ideas, it can leave a lot of residual grease when cooking something that’s naturally fatty, like streaky bacon or lamb chops.
 Not paying your due diligence will result in smelly appliances that harbor potentially-harmful germs, bacteria, and mold.

 There’s also a high chance that anything coated in breadcrumbs or seasoning will leave some residue at the bottom of your air fryer, so removing this before your next use is a must.